nf-core/funcscan/docs/output.md

 <summary>Output files</summary>

 - `antismash/`
-  - `knownclusterblast/`
+  - `css`: accessory files for the HTML output
+  - `clusterblastoutput.txt` (optional): raw BLAST output of known clusters previously predicted by antiSMASH using the built-in ClusterBlast algorithm
+  - `images`: accessory files for the HTML output
+  - `index.html`: interactive web view of results in HTML format
+  - `js`: accessory files for the HTML output
+  - `knownclusterblast/`: directory with MIBiG hits (optional)
     - `*_c*.txt`: tables with MIBiG hits
-  - `clusterblastoutput.txt`: raw BLAST output of known clusters previously predicted by antiSMASH using the built-in ClusterBlast algorithm
-  - `knownclusterblastoutput.txt`: raw BLAST output of known clusters of the MIBiG database.
+  - `knownclusterblastoutput.txt` (optional): raw BLAST output of known clusters of the MIBiG database.
+  - `regions.js`: sideloaded annotations of protoclusters and/or subregions
   - `*region*.gbk`: nucleotide sequence + annotations in GenBank file format; one file per antiSMASH hit.
+  - `<sample name>.gbk`: nucleotide sequence and annotations in GenBank format; converted from input file
+  - `<sample name>.json`: nucleotide sequence and annotations in JSON format; converted from GenBank file
+  - `<sample name>.log`: logging output that antiSMASH produced during its run
+  - `<sample name>.zip`: compressed version of the output folder in zip format

 </details>

 [antiSMASH](https://docs.antismash.secondarymetabolites.org) (**anti**biotics & **S**econdary **M**etabolite **A**nalysis **SH**ell) is a tool for rapid genome-wide identification, annotation and analysis of secondary metabolite biosynthesis gene clusters in bacterial genomes.
 It identifies biosynthetic loci covering all currently known secondary metabolite compound classes in a rule-based fashion using profile HMMs and aligns the identified regions at the gene cluster level to their nearest relatives from a database containing experimentally verified gene clusters (MIBiG).
-It integrates or cross-links all previously available secondary-metabolite specific gene analysis methods in one interactive view.

 #### deepBGC